Cytracom/laravel-migration-squasher/readme.md

 ```
 And I don't think it ever will.
 I do not believe migrations were intended to work that way, and it's a pain to parse anyway.

+Again, please raise an issue if you find one, and feel free to make pull requests for review!
+Our goal is to make testing with sqlite much more of a possibility, to enable fast testing.
+Help from the community is always appreciated.